|

 This friction-like impedance to electric current is called resistance.

-In electronics, resistance can be used to limit currents and to
+In electronics, resistance can be used to limit an electric current, or

-are engineered to provide precise amounts of resistance.
+is a circuit component that's engineered to provide a precise amount of resistance.

 Ohm's Law